Martin KahanecFounder and Scientific Director:

 - Labour markets and institutions Ethnicity and migration

-Founder and Scientific Director of the Central European Labour Studies Institute (CELSI), Bratislava.
-Professor at the Central European University in Budapest.
-Research Associate at the University of Economics in Bratislava.
-Affiliated Scholar at Centre for Population, Development and Labour Economics, United Nations University.
-Visiting Research Fellow and former Deputy Program Director "Migration", leader of the research sub-area EU Enlargement and the Labor Markets and Deputy Director of Research (2009) at the Institute for the Study of Labor (IZA) in Bonn, Germany.
-Invited member of Academia Europea, European academy of sicences.
-Member of several professional associations (AEA, ESPE, EALE, EEA) and a founding member, President, and Fellow of the Slovak Economic Association.
+Professor and former Acting Dean (2017-2019) of the School of Public Policy at the Central European University in Budapest.
+Mercator Senior Visiting Fellow at Bruegel, Brussels.
+Affiliated Scholar and member of the Advisory Board at the Global Labor Organization.
+Affiliated Researcher at Centre for Population, Development and Labour Economics (POP), MERIT, United Nations University, Maastricht; and the University of Economics in Bratislava.
+Visiting Research Fellow (2012-2015) and Deputy Program Director "Migration" (2007-2016), leader of the research sub-area EU Enlargement and the Labor Markets and Deputy Director of Research (2009) at the Institute of Labor Economics (IZA) in Bonn, Germany.
+Visiting Research Fellow at Harvard University's Labor and Worklife Program 2014/15.

-His main research interests are labor and population economics, ethnicity, migration, and reforms in Central Eastern European labor markets.
+His main research interests are labor and population economics, migration, EU mobility, ethnicity, and reforms in European labor markets.
 Martin Kahanec has published in peer-reviewed academic journals, contributed chapters in collected volumes including the Oxford Handbook of Economic Inequality (OxfordUP) and the International Handbook on the Economics of Migration (Edward Elgar), and he has edited several scientific book volumes and journal special issues.

 Martin Kahanec earned his Ph.D. in Economics in 2006 from the Center for Economic Research (CentER), Tilburg University, the Netherlands.